 Everything is changing every day in the blogging world, some of the old tips will never work in the future, and you should stay updated with all the new information and SEO tips from Google itself.
 Or, from the best bloggers and website owners who have tried many ways to rank their web pages the right way, with Google, by following all the Google guidelines.

-I want to make things clear from now, SEO was created to make the web better and clean.
+I want to make things clear for now, SEO was created to make the web better and cleaner.
 It’s the way to tell search engines about your content.
 But also, and most important, SEO is a way to deliver the human readable and clean content, no one will read your blog if you have no content.

 Unfortunately, SEO is used by a spammer in the last years and until now to sell their products in a short period of time using methods that no one should use.
 Or you will be penalized by Google, and it will be the end.

-What you should understand by now, is creating a content that helps people.
-Those millions of web searchers who visit Google every day are looking for two important content types, the first is “answers” to their questions, in this case, you can satisfy the searcher by a clear answer.
+What you should understand by now, is creating a content that help people.
+Those millions of web searchers who visit Google every day, are looking for two important content types, the first is “answers” to their questions, in this case, you can satisfy the searcher by a clear answer.

 Newbies need to know how to write a good first blog post.
 It’s the most important step in their blogging business.
 Your post title is the first and most important level, to understand the importance of titles.
 Think about real books, what people look for is the book title and not the book itself.